molnett/cert-manager-webhook-gandi/README.md

 ## Image
-Ready made images are hosted on Docker Hub ([browse](https://hub.docker.com/r/bwolf/cert-manager-webhook-gandi)).
+Ready made images are hosted on Docker Hub ([image tags]).
 Use at your own risk:

     bwolf/cert-manager-webhook-gandi